 A Real Example

-Earlier this year, I worked with a former TOPGUN pilot who’d spent the recent 20 years as an entrepreneur and innovator in the energy sector.
-John had been instrumental in designing, negotiating and directing large teams and was lauded for his skills of financial acumen, innovation, teamwork, shareholder management and board management.
+Earlier this year, I worked with a former Top Gun pilot who'd spent the past 20 years as an entrepreneur and innovator in the energy sector.
+John had been instrumental in designing, negotiating and directing large teams and was lauded for his financial acumen, innovation, teamwork, shareholder management and board management.

 When I worked with John (not his real name), he was carefully scripted.
-He had spent years being coached by PR teams and executive coaches, all giving him well-crafted key messages.
+He had spent years being coached by public relations teams and executive coaches, all giving him well-crafted key messages.
 His presentation skills had been honed over many years of public exposure.